xd2287/transformers/docs/source/en/model_doc/pop2piano.md

 This model was contributed by [Susnato Dhar](https://huggingface.co/susnato).
 The original code can be found [here](https://github.com/sweetcocoa/pop2piano).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [pop2piano](https://huggingface.co/models?other=pop2piano)

 ## Examples

 - Example using HuggingFace Dataset: